-In the following Table 8 there is a synthesis of the values of the salinity Root Mean Square (RMS) differences calculated comparing the analysis of MEDSEA\ANALYSISFORECAST\PHY\006\013 product with quasi-independent data assimilated by the system for salinity (ARGO).
+In the following Table 8 there is a synthesis of the values of the salinity Root Mean Square (RMS) differences computed comparing the analysis of MEDSEA\ANALYSISFORECAST\PHY\006\013 product with quasi-independent data assimilated by the system for salinity (ARGO).

-The synthesis is based on 1 year period (2019) and provided at 5 depths (8, 30, 150, 300, 600 m).
-The error is always lower than 0.15 PSU and it is higher at surface and decreases significantly below 150 m.
+The synthesis is based on the two-years period 2020-2021 and it is provided at 5 depths (8, 30, 150, 300, 600 meters).
+The error is always lower than 0.17 PSU and it is higher at surface and decreases significantly below 150 m.